MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Complete:**

-  - All completed Request has to moved in Completed Stage, After the Travel Request process is completed.
+  - All completed Request have to received in Completed Stage, After the Travel Request process is completed.

 - ### **Hold:**